 Nature in Namibia is vast, epic and sometimes unforgiving.
 It has proved to be quite a risk to your safety.
 You can, for example, often drive for hours and hours without seeing a single soul, giving you an idea into just how remote things can be here.

-There are well-travelled routes in Namibia that do make exploring the country relatively safe, but obviously, if you want to do something more adventurous, there is an element of risk involved the adventurous term coming up.
+There are well-traveled routes in Namibia that do make exploring the country relatively safe, but obviously, if you want to do something more adventurous, there is an element of risk involved the adventurous term coming up.

 Is it Safe to Travel to Namibia for Safari?